ivankruchkoff/media-tags/trunk/readme.txt

 offset: (Offset) Default is 0.
 Allows control over the subset of items returned.

+post_type: (Optional) Now that WP supports custom post types you can now filter based on your custom post type.
+Default is all posts types.

+nopaging: (Optional) Similar in functionality to the get_posts 'nopaging' argument.

 return_type: (Optional) Defaults to Array.
 Other option is 'li'.
 In the case of shortcodes the return type is 'li' by default.
 When using the 'li' return type each element is given a class of 'media_tag_list' and an id of 'media-tag-item-xxxx' where 'xxx' is the attachment id.

 tags_compare: (Optional) Defaults to 'OR'.
 When requesting multiple media_tags elements allow a compare between the lists of items returned.
 When using the 'OR' option returned item will be in one or more of the requested media_tags values.
 Other value is 'AND'.
 When using 'AND' you are requesting only attachments which are in all requested media_tags.